George Morton–Clark: The Devil’s Cabinet at Imitate Modern

 Mixing abstract elements with realistic areas of paintings is evocative and effective, especially in portraits.
 These paintings are revealing, but not of everything claimed about them.

-George Morton–Clark: The Devil’s Cabinet is at Imitate Modern from 22nd February to 22nd March 2014, for further information visit here.
+George Morton–Clark: The Devil’s Cabinet is at Imitate Modern from 22nd February until 22nd March 2014.
+For further information visit the gallery’s website here.